How do I use the LastPass app for Android?

 - Show autofill dialog: Allows notification of the autofill dialog to appear in the system notification bar at the top of your Android device’s screen.

-- Autofill notification settings: Allows you to whitelist which apps and web browsers display the autofill notification.
+- Autofill notification settings: Allows you to allowlist which apps and web browsers display the autofill notification.

 - Automatically hide autofill notification: Allows you to set whether the autofill notification will appear for all web browsers or all apps.